 To determine percentages, divide the total number of days on the trip by the number of personal days.

-More on the IRS Regulations on Business Travel
+More on the IRS Regulations

 The IRS regulations are much more complicated than described in this article.
 For more details on deductions for business travel, see IRS publication 463.
 For additional information on business travel expenses, see this article with answers to commonly asked questions about business travel expense deductions.